K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Introduction

 We propose a robust-to-outliers version of K-means, that we call K-bMOM, and that performs Lloyd-type iterations through the use of bMOM estimates of the K-means distorsion, as further explained in Section \ref{sec:kB-MOM-algorithm}.

+We provide in Section \ref{sec:Theoretical-analysis} some deviation bounds for the performance in terms of K-means distorsion of an idealized version of the estimator produced by our algorithm.
+We consider indeed a minimizer of the median-of-means of the K-means distorsion loss along possible codebooks.
+We prove that such an estimator is robust to adversarial contamination of the dataset if the number of outliers is sufficiently small compared to the number of blocks in the MOM statistics.

 In Section \ref{sec:Simulations-and-practical}, a bMOM based procedure is considered to initialize clustering algorithms and is compared to existing initialisation on simulated datasets.
-Practical considerations to choose the number and size of blocks are discussed and a heuristic is proposed.
-Finally, the K-bMOM algorithm is compared to existing robust k-means based clustering approach on simulated datasets with the presence of outliers.
+Practical considerations to choose the number and size of blocks are discussed and guidelines are provided.
+Finally, the K-bMOM algorithm is compared to existing robust K-means based clustering approach on simulated datasets with the presence of outliers.

-While completing the editing of this work, we became aware of the recent preprint \cite{Klochkov2020robust} that investigates the use of median-of-means statistics to produce a robust K-means clustering.
-However, the latter work is theoretical and the authors study probabilistic performance bounds for the minimizer of the median-of-means of the K-means distorsion loss.
+Finally, we note that our framework is close to the recent work \cite{Klochkov2020robust} that investigates the use of median-of-means statistics to produce a robust K-means type clustering.
+However, the latter work is theoretical only and the authors study probabilistic performance bounds for the minimizer of the median-of-means of the K-means distorsion loss under a finite second moment assumption.
 In particular the authors do not discuss the use of median-of-means through Lloyd-type iterations nor a practical way to compute the estimator.
-Neither do they discuss the possibility of generating blocks with replacement in the dataset.
+Neither do they discuss the possibility of generating blocks with replacements in the dataset.